daytonaio/content/guides/20250126_sapat_guide.md

 ## TL;DR
 - Prerequisites
 - What's Sapat, it's features and how it Works
-- The AI model that powers Sapat
+- The AI model that powers Sapat.
+Whisper, what is it and it's features
 - Installation of Sapat using Daytona
 - How to Transcribe with Sapat
 - Tips and Best Practices